 Instructions

 - Place sliced peppers and onions in large, preheated frying pan.
 Drizzle with olive oil; stir to coat.
-Cook over medium-high heat, stirring and flipping occasionally, until peppers are slightly soft, about 7-10 minutes.
+Cook over medium-high heat, stirring and flipping occasionally, until slightly soft and caramelized, about 7-10 minutes.
 Then remove from heat and allow to cool slightly.
-Transfer peppers and onions to small bowl or previously used cutting board.

 - Quesadilla Assembly:Step #1: Return the empty frying pan to the stove and warm the pan over medium heat.Step #2: Lightly spray one side of a plain tortilla with canola oil.
 Place that side facedown on a workspace.
 (This could be a large plate, additional cutting board, or even a piece of wax paper or foil for quick cleanup.)Step #3: Spread ¼ cup of shredded cheese on the tortilla.Step #4: Place ¼ cup of prepared chicken on top of the cheese.Step #5: Add roughly ¼ of the sautéed peppers and onions on top of the chicken.Step #6: Drizzle on 2 tablespoons of the Baja Chipotle sauce (optional).Step #7: Sprinkle on an additional ¼ cup of shredded cheese.Step #8: Place another plain tortilla on top and lightly spray the top with cooking spray.Step #9: Use a large spatula to carefully transfer the assembled quesadilla to the prepared pan, which should be fully heated at this point.Step #10: Cook over medium heat for 5 minutes.
 Reduce the heat slightly, then use your large spatula to flip the quesadilla over and cook an additional 5 minutes.
 The quesadilla is finished cooking when you can see that the cheese towards the edges is melted and both sides are light to medium golden brown.Gather, assemble, repeat.
 Follow steps 1-10 to create three additional quesadillas!